ipfs-inactive/blog/content/post/054-go-ipfs-0.4.22.md

 author: Steven Allen
 ---

-We're releasing a PATCH release of go-ipfs based on 0.4.21 containing some critical fixes.
+**We've released a PATCH version of go-ipfs based on 0.4.21 containing some critical fixes.**

 The IPFS network has scaled to the point where small changes can have a wide-reaching impact on the entire network.
-To keep this situation from escalating, we've put a hold on releasing new features until we can improve our [release process](https://github.com/ipfs/go-ipfs/pull/6482) (which we will be trialing in this release) and [testing procedures](https://github.com/ipfs/go-ipfs/issues/6483).
+To keep this situation from escalating, we've put a hold on releasing new features until we can improve our [release process](https://github.com/ipfs/go-ipfs/pull/6482) (which we've trialed in this release) and [testing procedures](https://github.com/ipfs/go-ipfs/issues/6483).

 This release includes fixes for the following regressions:

 1. A major bitswap throughput regression introduced in 0.4.21 ([ipfs/go-ipfs#6442](https://github.com/ipfs/go-ipfs/issues/6442)).
-2. High bitswap CPU usage when connected to many (e.g., 10,000) peers.
+2. High bitswap CPU usage when connected to many (e.g. 10,000) peers.
 See [ipfs/go-bitswap#154](https://github.com/ipfs/go-bitswap/issues/154).
-2. The local network discovery service sometimes initializing before the networking module, causing it to announce the wrong addresses and sometimes complain about not being able to determine the IP address ([ipfs/go-ipfs#6415](https://github.com/ipfs/go-ipfs/pull/6415)).
+2. The local network discovery service sometimes initializes before the networking module, causing it to announce the wrong addresses and sometimes complain about not being able to determine the IP address ([ipfs/go-ipfs#6415](https://github.com/ipfs/go-ipfs/pull/6415)).

 It also includes fixes for: